ClemensHofstadler/signature_gb/README.md

   H2 = M.reconstruct_syzygies()
 ```

-One a labelled Gröbner basis is reconstructed, a LabelledModule also provides the possibility to test ideal membership of noncommutative polynomials.
+Once a labelled Gröbner basis is reconstructed, a LabelledModule also provides the possibility to test ideal membership of noncommutative polynomials.
 If an ideal membership can be verified, it outputs a cofactor representation.
 ```
   F.<a,b,c,d,e> = FreeAlgebra(QQ)